We wanted to see how the new was getting on with the old in Harlem. [PDF]

-I write a weekly column about things to do, eat, and experience in New York City, including the best takes on 5 classic American foods.
+I wrote a weekly column -- some 700 articles in all --- about things to do, eat, and experience in New York City for several years, ranging from the best takes on 5 classic American foods to offbeat ways to spend your tax return.

 From 2008 to 2010, I reviewed restaurants for Citysearch [bylined].